esp32m/website/docs/starting.md

 * [Python 3.x](//www.python.org/downloads/) or more recent.
 * [Git 2.x](//git-scm.com/downloads) or more recent.
 * [NodeJS 16.x](//nodejs.org/en/) or more recent.
 * The latest ESP-IDF, installation instructions are [here](//docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
-Make sure you follow the first four steps in the aticle, including the `Step 4.
+Make sure you follow the first four steps in the article, including the `Step 4.
 Set up the environment variables`.
 It is not necessary to follow subsequent steps, although you're welcome to do it to make sure your setup is correct and ready for ESP32 Manager.
 * [Yarn Classic 1.x](//classic.yarnpkg.com/en/docs/install/#windows-stable) - only needed if you want to use UI.